rvarttinen/spring-example-magic/README.md

 Items on the current TODO-list:
 - create a mechanism for populating the triple store with a specified number of random entries
 - introduce version 2 (v2) of the service with greater capabilities and asynchronous behavior
+- apply query time inferencing (RDF, not using AI as that is a separate repo) once we have sufficient amounts of inersting data, preferrably from disparate sources
 - add a client/UI for exploring data visually; currently a React based front-end is being worked on.
 It is harbored in a [repository of its own.](https://github.com/rvarttinen/react-example-magic)
 - separate out the triple store to a separate service
 - maybe add OAuth2 authentication to make the whole thing more production like?
 One could, e.g., login using one's account on GitHub.